d-rideout/MeleeWizard/README.md

 ```
 it reads the seed and enters all commands from this file, so that you can
 restart the battle exactly where you left off.
 (Note that, before
-restarting, you can edit the `log` file -- it is a simple text file.
-Thus
+restarting, you can edit the `log` file -- it is a simple text file.)
-you can undo any previous entries if you wish.
-I plan to make it easier to
-undo entries at some point.)

 For the moment you can control the initiative method by setting the
 `$initiative` variable at the top of `melee.pl`.